-His research examines third-party funding in international arbitration and potential conflicts it creates over the arbitration proceeding.
-The thesis provides a comprehensive review of the literature and case law both in investment and commercial arbitration related to third-party funding.
-The goal of this thesis is to give answers to all procedural problems created by emerging funding regime in international arbitration and provide a suitable model for its users.
+His doctoral research examines third-party funding in investment arbitration and potential conflicts it creates over the arbitration proceedings.
+The thesis provides a comprehensive review of the literature and case law in investment arbitration related to third-party funding.
+The goal of this thesis is to give answers to all procedural and ethical problems created by the emerging funding regime in investment arbitration and provide a suitable guideline for its users.